DylanMeeus/springboot_jwt_blog/_posts/2016-02-05-migrating-your-parse-users-to-auth0.markdown

 ![Database Action Scripts Settings](http://i.imgur.com/OdN3Hdp.png)

 ### Script Debugging
 Auth0 additionally provides functionality to try your custom login function as well as debug it when issues arise.
-As this code runs in a sandbox on Auth0's servers, you will need to install [Webtask](https://webtask.io/) (as well as NodeJS) by running```npm install -g wt-cli``` and hook it into your Auth0 app.
+As this code runs in a sandbox on Auth0's servers, you will need to install [Webtask](https://webtask.io/) (as well as NodeJS) by running `npm install -g wt-cli` and hook it into your Auth0 app.
 The instructions are very straightforward and can be found by clicking the **Debug Script** button in the Database Action Scripts section of the page.
 The webtask that runs will display any `console.logs` you have placed in your Database Action Scripts functions as well as other errors.

 ## Implement Auth0 Authentication in CloudCakes
 We are now ready to implement Auth0 authentication in our app.
 CloudCakes was built as an AngularJS app that talks to a REST backend.
 If you would like to follow along get the code [here](https://github.com/kukicadnan/cloudcakes).
 Since our app was built with AngularJS we will add all the required and supplemental libraries to make the implementation as easy as possible.
 AngularJS setup is out of scope for this tutorial - we will primarily focus on integrating Auth0 authentication.
 We will assume you are following along with the CloudCakes code example.

+*Auth0 provides a REST based API that you can use to integrate into any app you are building.
+Additionally, Auth0 provides official libraries and SDK's for most frameworks and languages including Python, Node, Ruby, iOS, Android, Java, .Net and many others.
+To learn more about the different SDK's supported visit this [page](https://auth0.com/docs/sdks).*

 ### Hooking Into Auth0
 The first and most important step is to properly add your Auth0 credentials.
-For CloudCakes, David has created a file ```auth0-variables.js``` where he instantiated three global variables ```AUTH0_CLIENT_ID```, ```AUTH0_DOMAIN``` and ```AUTH0_CALLBACK_URL``` and inserted the appropriate values into the variables.
+For CloudCakes, David has created a file `auth0-variables.js` where he instantiated three global variables `AUTH0_CLIENT_ID`, `AUTH0_DOMAIN` and `AUTH0_CALLBACK_URL` and inserted the appropriate values into the variables.
 You can get these values for your app by navigating to your Auth0 Dashboard, selecting your app and clicking on the **Settings** tab.
 The **Domain** and **Client ID** will be predefined for you and you can just copy and paste them.
 You will need to insert a value or values in the **Allowed Callback URLs**.
 The value here should be the domain you will be accessing your app from.
-In CloudCakes case, we are just going to add our local development url which is ```http://localhost:3000```.
+In CloudCakes case, we are just going to add our local development url which is `http://localhost:3000`.
 With these three setting defined, you are ready for the next step.

 *In the CloudCakes GitHub repo, we have provided an ```auth0-variables-example.js``` file that you can use to add your **Client Id** and **Domain** - just be sure to remove the ```-example``` from the filename*.

 ### Login Functionality
 Next we are going to integrate the login functionality for our application.
-The code for this can be found in the ```login/login.js``` file.
+The code for this can be found in the `login/login.js` file.
 Auth0 provides numerous ways for a user to sign in, for our purposes we will be using the **popup mode**.
 Let's look at the sign in function in detail.

 ```javascript
 // We bind the login function to our view using the $scope variable